Enhancing Generalization and Scalability for Multi-Objective Optimization with Population Pre-Training: Conclusion and Future Work

-Evolution and genes form the foundation of heuristic MOEAs, with the quality of populations being central to their efficacy.
-In this study, we have demonstrated the potential of pre-training and fine-tuning evolutionary patterns, resulting in the proposal of pre-evolving and fine-evolving to generate high-quality solutions for various complex MOPs.
-The proposed PEM can be viewed as an innovative approach, incorporating computational gene editing through artificial neural networks into evolutionary computation.
+Evolution and populations constitute the foundational mechanisms of heuristic MOEAs, where algorithmic efficacy critically depends on population quality.
+This study demonstrates the potential of population pre-training to learn evolutionary patterns from previously solved optimization problems, resulting in a unified framework capable of generating high-quality solutions for complex MOPs.
+Specifically, addressing limitations in existing methods concerning the modeling of large-scale populations and the integration of objective space information, we introduce dimension embedding and objective fusion techniques.
+The proposed Population Pre-trained Model represents an innovative approach integrating learned evolutionary pattern extraction via artificial neural networks into evolutionary computation.

-Our experimental results establish the effectiveness of the proposed PET in successfully solving a wide range of complex MOPs, including those that are large-scale, many objective, constrained, and computationally expensive.
-Moving forward, it would be valuable to explore larger and more intricate models, as well as other neural architectures, to address the challenges posed by MOPs.
+Experimental results confirm the effectiveness of the proposed pre-training paradigm in solving a wide range of complex MOPs, including those characterized by large-scale decision variables, many objectives, constraints, and computationally expensive evaluation functions.
+The ability of PPM to generalize across diverse problem types, from constrained to large-scale MOPs, constitutes a significant advancement in evolutionary computation.
+Future research should explore larger-scale models and alternative neural architectures to address the challenges inherent in complex MOPs.